 407-257-1806

-Committee need to review their contact information and advise of any corrections they wish to make.
+Committee needs to review their contact information and advise of any corrections they wish to make.
 Review minutes and these will be edited before next meeting.

 Chris Sapp outlined the proposed program and intent for an outdoor event pavilion: